marckean/marcseparation/_docs/julia_spence_mental_health.md

 toc: true
 ---

 Julia Spence has always had issues with her mental health.
 Julia was known to have a problem handling Alcohol, and after only a couple of glasses of wines, she’d be out of control drunk.
+In the report Alex says that Julia, passed away in March 2021, two days after being discharged from hospital in Adelaide.
+This was a mental hospital.

 Bec’s comment was “She’s a bad egg” - **Rebecca Illes** is Alex's best friend and spoke to Ruth Selig in the Family Report.